-After consultation with the Graduate Academic Programs Office, divisions will additionally need to contact Marguerite Bonous-Hammarth, Assistant Vice Chancellor for Equity, Diversity, and Inclusion, Office of Inclusive Excellence, to develop a diversity plan, a requirement for all new programs and school proposals.
+After consultation with the Graduate Academic Programs Office, divisions will additionally need to contact Dyonne Bergeron, Vice-Chancellor Equity, Diversity, and Inclusion, Office of Inclusive Excellence, to develop a diversity plan, a requirement for all new programs and school proposals.
 You may also find the template below.

 Creating a New Program

 Transfer, Consolidation, Disestablishment, Discontinuance (TCDD) of a Program, Unit, or School